syncfusion-content/uwp-docs/uwp/SfDataGrid/Getting-Started.md

     * Syncfusion.SfInput.UWP
     * Syncfusion.SfShared.UWP

+You can refer [here](http://help.syncfusion.com/uwp/installation-and-deployment#installed-location) to know the installed location of Assemblies.

 2. Import SfDataGrid namespace **Syncfusion.UI.Xaml.Grid**.

 3. Create SfDataGrid control instance and add it to the Page.